 Foreign rights represented by Copenhagen Literary Agency.

-Holmegaards latest book, Look, is a prose/essay hybrid on clothing, textile, work and transition.
+Holmegaards Look, 2020, is a prose/essay hybrid on clothing, textile, work and transition.
 It was published by Rosinante/Gyldendal, recieved critical acclaim in Denmark, and is translated into German and published by Weisbooks Verlag.

 He has published several novels, and written essays and art criticism for the national Danish newspaper Information.
 He frequently partakes in collaborations with queer and trans artists in Denmark and internationally.